-- Description and contract terms - Provide a description of your goods, services, or digital content and, if the customer is committing to an ongoing contract to buy, the customer must be told the minimum length of their contract and given information on any conditions for ending rolling contracts or contracts with no clear end date.
+- Provide a description of your goods, services, or digital content and state the minimum contract length and give information on conditions for ending rolling contracts or contracts with no end date

-- Languages - Tell customers what languages are available.
+- Languages by informing customers what languages are available

-- Sales contract - Ensure that customers can locate and copy your terms and conditions of sale, for example, by providing the terms as a PDF or downloadable.
-The contract should be confirmed as soon as possible after the sale, for example by an email.
+- Sales contract information so customers can locate and print or download the contract.
+The contract should be confirmed as soon as possible after the sale

-- Information - Provide your email address and VAT number (if registered for VAT) and the cost of using phone lines or other means of communication to complete the purchase if there is a charge at anything other than the standard or basic rate.
+- Information such asemail address and the cost of using phone lines or other means of communication to complete the purchase if the charge is other than the standard or basic rate

 After an online order is placed your business must:

-- Confirm the contract - This should take place as soon as possible and no later than when the goods are delivered, or a service is commenced, or digital content is downloaded.
+- Confirm the contract as soon as possible and no later than when goods are delivered, service is commenced, or digital content is downloaded

-- Provide a copy of the contract - This can be done by post, email, or other format but the customer must be able to save the contract so that they can look at it in future.
+- Provide a copy of the contract by post, email, or another format.
+The customer must be able to save the contract

-- Delivery - The goods or service or digital content must be delivered within thirty days, unless there is an agreed alternative delivery date.
+- Delivery asgoods, services, or digital content must be delivered within 30 days unless there is an agreed alternative delivery date

-- Ensure the customer confirms that they are aware they’ll lose their fourteen day right to cancel before they download or stream content.
+- Confirms they are aware they lose their 14-day right to cancel before they download or stream content

-- Ensure the customer agrees to an instant download before they start the download process.
+- Agrees to an instant download before they start the download process

-If your business doesn’t comply with these additional digital service rules then your customer will retain their fourteen day right to cancel without paying for the digital services that they have downloaded or streamed.
+If your business doesn’t comply with the rules your customer retains their 14-day right to cancel without paying for the downloaded or streamed digital services.

 Distance selling business to business

-When selling B2B via email, text or online, certain consumer-type regulations also apply to your activities under the Electronic Commerce Regulations.
-When your business advertises or sells through distance selling your business must state:
+When selling B2B via email, text, or online, certain consumer-type regulations apply to your activities under the Electronic Commerce Regulations.
+When your business advertises or sells through distance selling your business must state your: